General

 Just don't send to other agencies.
 Your stuff will already be there if you're working with us.

-Make sure to meet our minimum file size standards of 3500px on the short side.
+Make sure stills meet our minimum file size standards of 3500px on the short side & videos are shot in 4K.

 Overview

-Cavan accepts AI-generated content, as long as you are opted-in to micro collections, it meets our quality, legal, and technical standards.
+Cavan accepts AI-generated content, as long as it meets our quality, legal, and technical standards.

 Requirements